MeanderingProgrammer/render-markdown.nvim/README.md

         --  block: width of the heading text
         --  full: full width of the window width = 'full',
+        -- Amount of padding to add to the left of headings left_pad = 0,
+        -- Amount of padding to add to the right of headings when width is 'block' right_pad = 0,
+        -- Minimum width to use for headings when width is 'block' min_width = 0,
         -- The 'level' is used to index into the array using a clamp -- Highlight for the heading icon and extends through the entire line backgrounds = {